FuelLabs/devrel-playbook/README.md

-# Documentation Playbook Factory
+# Documentation Playbook

 ## Introduction

-Welcome to our Documentation Playbook Factory!
+Welcome to our Documentation Playbook!
 This guide is designed to help you produce consistent documentation that is easy to read, understand, and use.
 By following the guidelines outlined in this playbook, you can ensure that your documentation is professional, accurate, and consistent in tone, voice, and formatting.

 ## Target Audience